-ACCESS Administrators regularly meet with school district representatives and agency partners to collaborate and coordinate the placement of students who are expelled.
-Regional meetings of the Child Welfare and Attendance (CWA) Administrators and school district Student Attendance Review Board (SARB) members provide an avenue for school districts and Orange County

-Department of Education representatives to discuss potential placement challenges, explore regional options, and address the needs of expelled students.
+ACCESS Administrators regularly meet with school district representatives and agency partners to collaborate and coordinate placement of expelled students.
+Regional meetings of the Child Welfare and Attendance Administrators as well as district Student Attendance Review Board members provide an avenue for district and Orange County Department of Education representatives to discuss potential placement challenges, explore regional options and address the needs of expelled students.

-Referrals to the Orange County Department of Education ACCESS program may be made directly to the ACCESS Areas listed below.
-However, referrals of students eligible under the IDEA shall be made through the IEP process as per OCDE/ACCESS Special Education Procedures
+Referrals to the Orange County Department of Education ACCESS program may be made directly to the Access Areas listed below.
+Referrals of students eligible under the IDEA shall be made through the IEP process and in accordance with ACCESS Special Education Procedures.

 An Individual Learning Plan (ILP) will be developed for expelled students referred to ACCESS.
-Part of this plan includes a goal of assisting the student with meeting the requirements stated in the school district's rehabilitation plan to facilitate returning the student to the school district of residence at the completion of the school district expulsion.
-A Supplemental Referral Form and a Return to School District Form are developed with support from the School District Student Services Administrator to improve communication.
-Districts will use the Supplemental Referral Form to highlight the unique needs of students, interventions in place, and rehabilitation plans for students.
-When returning to the district of residence, ACCESS will use the Return to District Form to communicate student progress on the district rehabilitation plan as well as share important contact information in case questions may arise.
-This process addresses a service gap in previous triennial countywide plans regarding students completing the required courses before graduation during the expulsion term.
-ACCESS and the Orange County school districts will continue to consistently improve communications to further address all service gaps.
+Part of this plan includes a goal of assisting the student with meeting the requirements stated in the district rehabilitation plan to facilitate returning the student to the school district of residence at completion of the district expulsion.
+A Supplemental Referral Form and a Return to District Form were developed with the support of District Student Services Administrator's feedback in order to improve communication.
+Districts will use the "Supplemental Referral Form" to highlight unique needs of students, interventions in place, and rehabilitation plans for students.
+When returning to the district of residence, ACCESS will use the Return to District form to communicate student progress on the district rehabilitation plan as well as share important contact information in the case that questions may arise.